Ceci007/Design-Teardown/README.md

 #  🧐 Design Teardown

-> This is the fifth collaborative project from Microverse program, It's a mock-up of a Design Teardown of Smashing Magazine , it's built on HTML and CSS3 languages.
+This is the fifth collaborative project from the Microverse program, It's a mock-up of a Design Teardown of Smashing Magazine, it's built on HTML and CSS3 languages.

 ![screenshot](./img/app_screenshot.png)